NVIDIA/NeMo/docs/source/nlp/nlp_model.rst

 The config file for NLP models contain three main sections:

     - ``trainer``: contains the configs for PTL training.
 For more information, refer to :doc:`../../introduction/core.html#model-training` and `PTL Trainer class API <https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html#trainer-class-api>'.
-    - ``exp_manager``: the configs of the experiment manager.
+    - ``exp_manager``: the configs of the Experiment Manager.
 For more information, refer to :doc:`../../introduction/core.html#experiment-manager`.
     - ``model``: contains the configs of the datasets, model architecture, tokenizer, optimizer, scheduler, etc.

 The following sub-sections of the model section are shared among most of the NLP models.